Roshith93/100-days-of-code/r1-log.md

 ### DAY6 - SEP 7th 2018

 **Today's Progress** Was doing some challenges from "Basic Javascript".
 Learned about Ternary operators clearly.

+### DAY7 - SEP 8th 2018

+**Today's Progress** Day 7: I have tried to do a calculator using React.
+60% of the app is completed.
+Expecting it to be completed by tomorrow